jbiason/blog/content/books/things-i-learnt/magical-number-seven/index.md

 <!-- more -->

-I've seen twice this weird construction on where a function would do some processing, but its return value was the return of a second function and some bit of processing.
+I've seen twice this weird construction on where a function would do some processing, but its return value was the return of this processing, plus the result of a second function and some bit of processing.
 Nothing major.
 But the second function would also do some processing and call a third function.
 And the third function would call a fourth.
 And the fourth a fifth.
 And the fifth, a sixth function.

+And the "processing" was not something small, like "add two" or "multiply by itself or a configurable value".

 Something like this